 url

-(boolean, optional): Get raw content without markdown conversion (default: false)For debugging with the MCP inspector:
+(boolean): Get raw content without markdown conversion (default: false)Use the MCP inspector to debug the server:

 npx @modelcontextprotocol/inspector uvx mcp-server-fetch